Lunar Gateway: Proposed modules

-Construction
+Assembly in lunar orbit

-Crewed flights to the Gateway are expected to use Orion and SLS, while other missions are expected to be done by commercial launch providers.
-In March 2020, NASA announced SpaceX with its future spacecraft Dragon XL as the first commercial partner to deliver supplies to the Gateway (see GLS).
+Crewed flights to the Gateway are expected to use Orion and SLS, while cargo missions are expected to be done by commercial launch providers.
+In March 2020, NASA announced SpaceX with its future spacecraft Dragon XL as the first commercial partner to deliver supplies to the Gateway (see Gateway Logistics Services).

 Phase 1

-The first two modules (PPE and HALO) will be launched together on the Falcon Heavy rocket in November 2024.
+The first two modules (PPE and HALO) will be launched together on a Falcon Heavy rocket no earlier than 2027.

 Criticism

 NASA officials promote the Gateway as a "reusable command module" that could direct activities on the lunar surface.
-However, the Gateway has received both positive and negative reactions from space professionals.
+However, Gateway has received some negative reactions.

 Michael D. Griffin, a former NASA administrator, said that the Gateway could be useful only after there are facilities on the Moon producing propellant that could be transported to the Gateway.
 Griffin thinks that after that is achieved, the Gateway would then serve as a fuel depot.
+In a written testimony to Congress, Griffin stated that the current architecture requiring staging operations at a Gateway based in a lunar polar near-rectilinear halo orbit (NRHO) with a 6.5-day period was disadvantageous in that immediate return to the Gateway from the lunar surface is possible only on 6.5-day centers and that no early human lunar mission should knowingly accept the risk of stranding a crew, whether on the surface or in lunar orbit, for days at a time.

 Clive Neal, a University of Notre Dame geologist and advocate for the lunar exploration program, called the Gateway "a waste of money" and stated that NASA is "not fulfilling space policy by building an orbital space station around the Moon".

 Former NASA Associate Administrator Doug Cooke wrote in an article on The Hill stating, "NASA can significantly increase speed, simplicity, cost and probability of mission success by deferring Gateway, leveraging SLS, and reducing critical mission operations".
 He also wrote, "NASA should launch the lander elements (ascent and descent/transfer) on an SLS Block 1B.
 If an independent transfer element is required, it can be launched on a commercial launcher".

 George Abbey, a former director of NASA's Johnson Space Center, said, "The Gateway is, in essence, building a space station to orbit a natural space station, namely the Moon. [...]
 If we are going to return to the Moon, we should go directly there, not build a space station to orbit it".